jopsnow/contact-keeper/README.md

 - Update contact record functionality
 - Filter contact records functionality
 - CSS Transitions for fade-in and fade-out of contact records
+- `AuthContext` and initial state
+- `Login` and `Register` components and links in Navbar
+- `Alerts` -- context and components.
+Added and tested on Register component
+- User Registration - with check/alert if user already exists
+- Authentication -- load user and set token.
+Works with Register component only.
+Can refresh page and token/user info still in state
+- Login - functionality, similar to register.
+Displays error on failed login or redirects and set user info in state on valid login
+- Navbar - dynamic links for authenticated or guest user.
+- Logout functionality and link in Nabar
+- `PrivateRoute` component to redirect on pages that should require to be logged in

 ## Errors/Warnings Log with solutions
 ### mongoose